 You'd freeze that, and dip into a magic shell.

-The Best Piping Tip for Dipped Filled Cupcakes
+The Best Piping Tip for Chocolate Dipped Cupcakes

 I use the Wilton 1A large round tip for this recipe.
 The round tip allows me to pipe a circular mountain on top suitable for dipping.